 A mammogram, a low-energy X-ray examine of the breasts for diagnosis and screening, is the most common breast imaging test.
 It is often used in breast cancer screening.
 A breast ultrasound or breast MRI can also help identify breast cancer, and these tests are usually ordered when further evaluation is needed after a mammogram is reviewed.

-Breast imaging reports typically consist of a description of your breast density and any abnormalities in your breasts or in the surrounding area.
+Breast imaging reports should consist of a description of your breast density and any abnormalities in your breasts or in the surrounding area.
 The report will include the size, location, shape, and any other details about a breast mass.
 It may also be compared to previous images, especially if you have ever had a concerning mass in the past.

 One section on your report includes your BI-RADS score, which indicates the radiologist's opinion about the absence or presence of breast cancer.
 Your score provides details about the possible diagnosis and whether additional testing is necessary.